The Rasmussen family, patients at MedStar Franklin Square, prepare for genetic testing for breast cancer.

 - Opportunities to lower your risk of cancer will be discussed

-From that meeting, some clients may pursue further genetic counseling where psychological and financial concerns are explored before deciding whether or not to pursue genetic testing.
+From that meeting, some clients may pursue further counseling where psychological and financial concerns are explored before deciding whether or not to pursue testing.
 The testing itself requires only that a small sample of blood be drawn and sent to a genetics laboratory for analysis.

 If you are identified as high-risk, we recommend increased screenings and suggest you discuss other risk-reducing options with your physician.

-Who should seek counseling and possible genetic testing?
+Who should seek counseling and testing?

 Patients who have strong family histories of cancer, especially a diagnosis of cancer at an early age, or who are in treatment for breast or ovarian cancer - or who are breast or ovarian cancer survivors - should seriously consider genetic testing.

 If you test positive for a cancer gene mutation, this information is of vital importance to all your blood relatives: sisters, brothers, nieces, nephews, cousins, children, grandchildren and other family members.
 Each family member has a 50:50 chance of having inherited the mutated gene.